A brief history of IOB

 For its part, in 1973 UFSIA created a Centre for Development Studies in the Faculty of Applied Economics in response to students’ demands for a university committed to development.
 It became a department in 1992 and changed names several times.
 In addition to teaching courses in international trade and division of labour, development studies and political economy in the faculties of Applied Economics and of Political and Social Sciences, its staff mainly focused on research, and was able to develop a recognised capacity in development economics.

-Despite the earlier reluctance of some, IOB rapidly developed a common corporate culture, and has since become a significant and visible player in the European landscape of development studies.
+Despite the earlier reluctance of some, IOB rapidly developed a unified corporate culture, and has since become a significant and visible player in the European landscape of development studies.
 The importance of the merger showed, among others, in the evolution of academic staff numbers.
 While the combined strength as a result of the merger was 23 full-time members in 2002, this figure stood at 44 in 2014.
-A benchmark study on scientific output conducted in late 2014 showed that the percentage of IOB-researchers with above median publication performance during 2009-2013 was the highest in comparison with six other major European development institutes.
-As far as education is concerned, IOB’s advanced master programmes each year attract students from over thirty countries, and IOB’s alumni community gathers over eighty nationalities.
-Strong institutional partnerships are thriving in countries as diverse as Burundi, the D.R.
-Congo, Ecuador, Nicaragua, and Uganda.
+A benchmark study conducted in late 2014 highlighted that the proportion of IOB researchers exceeding the median publication performance between 2009 and 2013 was the highest among seven leading European development institutes.
+In terms of education, IOB’s advanced master programmes consistently attract students from over thirty countries each year, while its alumni network spans more than eighty nationalities.
+Furthermore, strong institutional partnerships thrive in diverse countries such as Burundi, the Democratic Republic of Congo, Uganda, Ecuador, and Nicaragua, underscoring IOB’s global reach and influence.

-With the benefit of hindsight it is clear that, in this ‘age of assessment’, the creation of IOB has proved to be crucial in safeguarding development studies at the University of Antwerp.
+With the benefit of hindsight, it is clear that in this ‘age of assessment,’ the establishment of IOB has been pivotal in securing the future of development studies at the University of Antwerp.